An Act Respecting First Nations, Inuit and Metis Children, Youth and Families

 We are working to prepare a first draft of Lac Seul’s Child Welfare Legislation for community member review and input by (insert date).
 Legal and academic experts will be engaged to review and finalize our new law once approved by the community.

-At the same time, Lac Seul First Nation, Ontario and Canada will begin to negotiate a Coordination Agreement to identify funding, implementation of the new Lac Seul Child Welfare Law for the improved delivery of child and family services.
+Lac Seul First Nation, Ontario and Canada will begin to negotiate a Coordination Agreement to identify funding, implementation of the new Lac Seul Child Welfare Law for the improved delivery of child and family services.

 A strategic plan is set to be completed by December 31, 2021 to begin implementation.